 2017 West Virginia Small Farm Conference

 Processed foods travel more miles than the average person knows.
 WVU Extension Service is looking to change that by helping the state’s 21,000 farmers reach a wider consumer base.

 On this page we hope you will find the information that you seek, or at least a phone number or email to contact us for help.

 - Even “big” farms in West Virginia are considered small farms nationally.

 - West Virginians report spending $7.2 billion on food each year.

 - West Virginia has only one commercial dairy processor left.

-- Farmers capture only 19 cents of every dollar spent on food in West Virginia.
+- Food production captures only 10.4 cents of every dollar spent on food, according to the USDA